swedenconnect/technical-framework/ELN-0614 - Principal Selection in SAML Authentication Requests.md

 These keywords are capitalized when used to unambiguously specify requirements over protocol features and behaviour that affect the interoperability and security of implementations.
 When these words are not capitalized, they are meant in their natural-language sense.

-<a name="xml-name-space-references"></a>
+<a name="xml-namespace-references"></a>
 ### 1.2.
-XML name space references
+XML Namespace References

-The prefix **psc:** stands for the Principal Selection Criteria XML Schema namespace `http://id.swedenconnect.se/authn/1.0/principal-selection/ns`.
+The prefix **psc:** stands for the Principal Selection Criteria XML schema namespace `http://id.swedenconnect.se/authn/1.0/principal-selection/ns`.

-The prefix **saml2:** stands for the OASIS SAML 2 Assertion Schema namespace `urn:oasis:names:tc:SAML:2.0:assertion`.
+The prefix **saml2:** stands for the OASIS SAML 2 Assertion schema namespace `urn:oasis:names:tc:SAML:2.0:assertion`.

+The prefix **saml2p:** stands for the OASIS SAML 2 Protocol schema namespace `urn:oasis:names:tc:SAML:2.0:protocol`.

+The prefix **md:** stands for the OASIS SAML 2 Metadata schema namespace `urn:oasis:names:tc:SAML:2.0:metadata`.

 <a name="structure"></a>
 ### 1.3.
 Structure